You, Your baby, and Your Future Health

 - Returning uterus and abdomen to normal

 - Exercise: Month 1-3 postpartum “the fourth trimester”

 You can work with me at any stage – whether your preparing for baby or you’re postpartum now.

 Better Health Package: Professionally designed health program and ongoing support just for you.
 The Better Health package includes 4 appointments.
-1 initial consultation @ 50 minutes, 3 ongoing consultations @ 20 minutes with unlimited email support until the completion of your package.
+1 initial consultation @ 50 minutes, 3 ongoing consultations @ 20 minutes with email support, helpful handouts and a customized treatment program.
 Click Here to Schedule.

 Ongoing support is available for the following

 The next 3-12 months

 Transitioning baby to solids